 The 2020 Atlanta Festival Academy

+The Atlanta Festival Academy maintains its position as the first international two-week classical music festival hosted in the Southeast, and will again attract young musicians, renowned instructors, and world-class performers from around the globe.
+The festival will continue to be packed with master classes, lectures, workshops, as well as private lessons, chamber music, and orchestra coachings by celebrated teachers from Asia, the Americas, and Europe.
 The 2019 edition of the festival culminated with two concerts featuring Menuhin Competition winner Chloe Chua.
 These concerts thrilled nearly two thousand audience members and highlighted works by Mendelssohn, Bartok, Dvorak, and other great composers.
 We feel sure that the 2020 festival concerts will again delight and engage concert-goers and festival participants alike.

-Atlanta Symphony Orchestra Conductor Stephen Mulligan to Join AFA Faculty In July 2020
+Atlanta Symphony Orchestra Conductor Stephen Mulligan to Join AFA Faculty In July 2020!

 The Atlanta Festival Academy excitedly welcomes conductor Stephen Mulligan to our faculty for the upcoming 2020 edition of the festival.
 Maestro Mulligan currently serves as Assistant Conductor of the Atlanta Symphony Orchestra as well as Music Director of the Atlanta Symphony Youth Orchestra.
 We can’t wait to experience the energy and musicality he will share with our Festival Orchestra participants.
 You can find his bio here.